scwall/purebeurre/README.md

 ## Getting Started

-The software will analitic a database for compare and  find, some products of substitution healthier at than user request.
+The software will analitics a database for compare and  find, some products of substitution healthier at than user request.

 ### Prerequisites